- This post contains affiliate links. Read more here.

 Cooling mats can make a difference in a dog’s summer comfort—and the market is full of options, ranging from long-lasting gel mats to ice-based freezer beds and soakable mesh pads.

-To find the best, we tested the popular gel-based Green Pet Shop Cooling Mat and compared it to an affordable Amazon favorite, the LHRXTY cooling pad.
+To find the best, we tested the popular gel-based Green Pet Shop Cooling Mat.

 To test the Green Pet Shop Dog Cooling Mat, we let our resident bed tester, Ruby the Bernese Mountain Dog, give it a whirl.
-She’s usually skeptical about new accessories and loves to “play it cool” for the first few days.
-But even Ruby couldn’t resist the charm of this cooling pad for long.
-(It helped that our air conditioner broke the week we started our product test.)
+She’s usually skeptical about new accessories, but even Ruby couldn’t resist the charm of this cooling pad for long.

-1. The Green Pet Shop Dog Cooling Mat Works With No Prep
+1. The Green Pet Shop Mat offers decent cooling with no prep.

-As I mentioned above, the mat is a little bit heavy (let’s call it “sturdy”), but it certainly can be moved around the house and yard or put into the car for a trip.
-On a particularly hot day, we plopped it in the yard and let our good friend Hershey give it a test ride.
+It can even go outside: on a particularly hot day, we plopped it in the yard and let our good friend Hershey give it a test ride.
 He was up for the challenge and had no issues lounging on it while we monitored the kids running through the sprinkler.

 Hershey, living his best life.